Lauren Rogers Museum of Art: History

 The Lauren Rogers Museum of Art was opened in 1923 as a memorial to Lauren Eastman Rogers, the only son and only grandson of two of the town's founding families.
 Lauren died at the age of 23 in 1921 from complications of appendicitis, just months after marrying Lelia Hodson Rogers.
 After his death, Lauren's father, Wallace Brown Rogers, and his maternal grandfather, Lauren Chase Eastman, created the Eastman Memorial Foundation "to promote the public welfare by founding, endowing and having maintained a public library, museum, art gallery and educational institution, within the state of Mississippi."
 The museum opened its doors on May 1, 1923, in a building that was originally being constructed to be Lauren and Lelia's private residence.

 The Eastman, Gardiner and Rogers families had migrated to Laurel, Mississippi, from Clinton, Iowa, in the 1890s for timber resources.
 Their influence was fundamental in the formation of the city of Laurel.
 The Rogers family built large residences on broad avenues in Laurel, and the family helped lay the foundation for public parks and schools that served the city for many generations.
-Lauren Rogers was being groomed by his parents and grandparents to take over the family lumber business and continue the families philanthropic legacy in Laurel.
+Lauren Rogers was being groomed by his parents and grandparents to take over the family lumber business and continue the families' philanthropic legacy in Laurel.
 The Rogers and Eastman families did not let Lauren's legacy die with him.
 Instead, they created Lauren's legacy for him through the establishing of this museum in his honor.

 Throughout the years the museum has served various purposes.
 The original building not only served as an art gallery, but it also housed the town library.
 The first collection featured in the museum gallery was a large basket collection that was donated in 1923 by Lauren Rogers' great-aunt, Catherine Marshall Gardiner.
 A new wing was completed in 1925 giving the museum five art galleries on the first floor and space for the Laurel Library Association on the lower level, where they stayed until 1979.
 These new galleries were eventually filled with nineteenth- and twentieth-century paintings that were donated by the Rogers and Eastman families.
-This collection which includes works by famous artists such as Winslow Homer, Albert Bierstadt, Jean-Baptiste-Camille Corot, and Jean-François Millet became a part of the museum's permanent collection and can still be seen today.
-In 1953 Lelia Rogers added a Reading Room and filled it with furniture from her in-laws home and a portrait of her deceased husband, Lauren.
+This collection, which includes works by famous artists such as Winslow Homer, Albert Bierstadt, Jean-Baptiste-Camille Corot, and Jean-François Millet, became a part of the museum's permanent collection and can still be seen today.
+In 1953 Lelia Rogers added a Reading Room and filled it with furniture from her in-laws' home and a portrait of her deceased husband, Lauren.

-The building itself is a piece of art that has stood the test of time.
 The building's architect was Rathbone DeBuys of New Orleans, Louisiana.
 The interior was designed by the Chicago firm of Watson and Walton.
 The walls are paneled in quarter-sawn golden oak, accented by hand-wrought ironwork by Samuel Yellin, and a ceiling of hand-molded plaster done by master craftsman Leon Hermant.
-The original museum floors were cork and has been continued throughout the various additions.
+The original museum floors were cork which has been continued throughout the various additions.